 Effective DevOps Practices for Enterprise Websites

-We articulate some devops best practices around managing and upgrading an enterprise website on an ongoing basis.
-We are focused more on what it takes to add new features rather than aspects such as managing performance, security or uptime.
-Also, for purposes of simplicity, we will illustrate these concepts on a WordPress setup that runs on the WPEngine hosting platform.
+We articulate some DevOps best practices around managing and upgrading an enterprise website on an ongoing basis.
+We are focused more on what it takes to add new features rather than aspects such as managing performance, security, or uptime.
+It also includes the need for separate environments for production, staging, and development and strategies for handling content and code differently.
+Also, for simplicity, we will illustrate these concepts on a WordPress setup that runs on the WPEngine hosting platform.
 You will find that these can be extrapolated quite naturally to other CMS and hosting environments as well.

 What not to do